zenbinhao/docs-v2/content/influxdb/v2.0/query-data/flux/basic-modeling-and-filtering.md

 ## Steps

-We'll use the data provided in `data/ratings.txt`
+Use the data provided in [`data/ratings.txt`](https://github.com/influxdata/docs-v2/blob/master/static/downloads/influxdb-k8-minikube.yaml).

 1. Prepare the data
 2. Store the data in InfluxDB